 The advisory committee must approve the topic and scope of the thesis required under Plan A and upon its completion, ascertains that it represents an independent investigation of a significant topic and is an important contribution to ongoing research in the candidate's field.
 The thesis must be acceptable in literary style and organization.
 The Master's thesis may not include any data or research results that cannot be made public at the time of the oral defense.
 The thesis is regarded as an important part of the student's program.
-It is the student's responsibility to be certain that the thesis conforms exactly to the specifications prescribed by the Graduate School.
+It is the student's responsibility to be certain that the thesis prescribed conforms exactly to the specifications by the Graduate School http://grad.uconn.edu/current/MSProg.html.